kabosuMy3a/ExcelFromISBN/README.md

 	If you activate -c you can input ISBN code in cli.
 	After that this program's threads will find bookInfo from naverAPI and printout in cli.
 	Then, threads save bookInfo in ArrayList.
-	you can use '/t' also if you want to search by book name(e.g. /t 아침에는 죽음을 생각하는 것이 좋다).
+	you can use '/t' also if you want to search by book name(e.g. /t 아침에는 죽음을 생각).

 	please input '/help' first, then you can check all cli functions.

-* -I \<file name> options : input data from textfile
+* -I(upper case of i) \<file name> options : input data from textfile

 	-I will require textfile which consist of ISBN.
 	Each line is only ISBN code in textfile.